 Health insurance is not an absolute requirement when filing Form I-944, Declaration of Self-Sufficiency.
 However, it is extremely beneficial.
-Medical expenses can be extremely costly, even for individuals with a good income.
+Medical expenses can be very costly, even for individuals with a good income.
 Health insurance can help pay for any reasonably foreseeable medical costs.
 Having private health insurance is a positive factor in favor of a finding that you are not likely to become a public charge.

 Applicants who have a significant medical condition should expect to have an I-485 application denied without adequate resources to cover those expenses.
 That’s because a medical condition that is likely to require extensive treatment or institutionalization, or that will interfere with your ability to provide and care for yourself, to attend school, or to work, is also a factor that will reduce your ability to be self-sufficient.
 You may not be wealthy.
 Health insurance helps mitigate the possibility that expensive medical bills will leave you dependent on the government for support.

 RECOMMENDED: Public Charge Rule Explained

 USCIS considers having private health insurance a heavily weighted positive factor if the insurance is appropriate for the expected period of admission, and you aren’t receiving subsidies in the form of premium tax credits under the Affordable Care Act (ACA).

 For purposes of the public charge inadmissibility determination, private health insurance is considered a heavily weighted positive factor in the totality of the circumstances and includes, but is not limited to: